skeweddata/skeweddata.github.io/_posts/2021-01-03-polling-part-3.md

 ---
-title:  Political Polling Part 3&#58; Turnout
+title:  Political Polling Part 3&#58; Turnout and Response Rate
 tags:
   - Polling
-  - draft
 preface_text: >-
   This post is part of a series on political polling.
 To start at the beginning, click